3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 :option:`SRID`, :option:`HEIGHT_EPSG` and :option:`GMLSRSNAME`.
 Their behavior
 is described here.
-Fruthermore, some variables inherited from the base images offer important configuration options, they are separately for the :ref:`PostgreSQL/PostGIS <citydb_docker_config_psql>` and :ref:`Oracle <citydb_docker_config_oracle>` image variants.
+Fruthermore, some variables inherited from the base images offer important configuration options, they are described separately for the :ref:`PostgreSQL/PostGIS <citydb_docker_config_psql>` and :ref:`Oracle <citydb_docker_config_oracle>` image variants.